 - Fees: No

 - Pre-paid card?
-Yes!
-In addition to other types of direct deposit, PayActiv also offers pre-paid cards.
+Yes – in addition to other types of direct deposit, PayActiv also offers pre-paid cards.

-Peer-to-Peer loan apps
+Peer-to-peer loan apps

 If you’re not having much luck with cash advances or online banking apps, you might want to try a peer-to-peer lending app.
-There are lots of them out there, but these two, in particular, are worth your interest.
+There are lots of them out there, but these two, in particular, are worth your interest:

 SoLo Funds

-SoLo Funds takes the lending platform and adds a layer of social networking to it.
+SoLo Funds takes the lending platform and adds a social networking layer to it.
 Borrowers post requests for money.
 The amount you can ask for is limited — it’s about what you’d be able to get from a cash advance app.
 Lenders then choose which requests they want to fund.
 Over time, as you repay these loans on time, you build up your “social score,” which helps you qualify for larger borrowing limits and better loan terms.

 LenMe